🇧🇷

 Right 50%

-🔎 Why it matters: A consumer protection operation received bipartisan media attention, with both right and left media reporting on the government's action against gas price abuses.
+🔎 Why it matters: A consumer protection operation received bipartisan media attention, with both right-wing and left-wing media reporting on the government action against gas price abuses.

-Right and left media covered antisemitism from opposite angles: Gazeta do Povo highlighted the historical Brazilian André Rebouças' fight against antisemitism, while Opera Mundi criticized IHRA's definition of antisemitism as a tool to silence criticism of Israel.
+Right-wing and left-wing media covered antisemitism from opposing angles: Gazeta do Povo highlighted the fight against antisemitism by the historic Brazilian André Rebouças, while Opera Mundi criticized the IHRA definition of antisemitism as a tool to silence criticism of Israel.

-Context: The debate over definitions of antisemitism has become globally polarized, with disagreements over whether criticism of Israel constitutes antisemitism.
-This ideological division is reflected in Brazilian media coverage.
+Context: The debate over definitions of antisemitism has polarized globally, with disagreements over whether criticism of Israel constitutes antisemitism.
+This ideological divide is reflected in Brazilian media coverage.

 Left 50%